underd0g1/Server/README.md

 #Samba Server Instructions

 Install Samba

 $ sudo apt-get update

 $ sudo apt-get install samba

-Set a password for your user in Samba
+Set a password for your user in Samba:

 $ sudo smbpasswd -a <user_name>

 Note:
 `
-Samba uses a separate set of passwords than the standard Linux system accounts (stored in /etc/samba/smbpasswd), so you'll need to create a Samba password for yourself.
-This tutorial implies that you will use your own user and it does not cover situations involving other users passwords, groups, etc...
-Tip1: Use the password for your own user to facilitate.
-Tip2: Remember that your user must have permission to write and edit the folder you want to share.
+: Remember that your user must have permission to write and edit the folder you want to share.
 Eg.:

  $ sudo chown <user_name> /var/opt/blah/blahblah

  $ sudo chown :<user_name> /var/opt/blah/blahblah

 Tip3: If you're using another user than your own, it needs to exist in your system beforehand, you can create it without a shell access using the following command :

  $ sudo useradd USERNAME --shell /bin/false

 You can also hide the user on the login screen by adjusting lightdm's configuration, in /etc/lightdm/users.conf add the newly